lbormann/darts-hub/README.md

 ### Specific App-version

 If you would like to stay on specific app-version, create an (empty) file called "my_version" in particular app dir.
 That file will block future app-updates, until you remove the file.

+## Troubleshooting

+### App isn't starting at all

+If you're running autodarts-desktop on windows the affected app is probably classified as a virus.
+The easiest way to verify this is to close autodarts-desktop.
+After that, add the main folder (extraction folder after download) as an exception for screening.
+Restart ADD and verfiy if the app is startable.

 ## Resources